AndBicScadMedia/savemyairport/README.md

 savemyairport
 =============

-Files for savemyairport.com site.
-Cloned from local copy of Drupal site using [httrack](http://www.httrack.com/).
+Files to create a static copy of the savemyairport.com site that was originally created in Drupal.
+The files in this repository were cloned from a local copy of the Drupal site using [httrack](http://www.httrack.com/).

 The easiest way to install httrack on a Mac is with Homebrew: